• Skip to primary navigation

 Serve cold or ever slightly warm with a dusting of powdered cinnamon.

-A vanilla bean/pod is preferable for this recipe but if you prefer to use extract or powder, then use it quite sparingly depending on the brand you use.
-I say use a teaspoon but taste the custard first.
+Vanilla extract: use it quite sparingly depending on the brand you use.
+I say half a teaspoon but taste the custard first.
 If it needs more, add more but better to dose carefully.
 Some brands use much more - see Nielsen Massey's instructions.

 • Share